moneybrain-ai/PlayChat-Docs/1시간-en.md

 * Chatbot output analysis - Shows which data was matched with the user’s input to present the chatbot’s response.

-비트코인  검색  시나리오  만들기Create a Bitcoin Search Scenario
+## Create a Bitcoin Search Scenario

 A dialog scenario is  a set of different card units.
 Much like the addition of the “Bitcoin Starter” card on the initial starter card, it is possible to add descendent  cards or sister cards.
 As numerous cards are connected, they form a tree-shaped graph, and the final outcome is called a Dialog scenario.

-## Tip  대화  시나리오는  왜  필요할까요?
+## Tip
 Why is a dialog scenario needed?
 Take a look into the procedure of a BitcoinBot gathering info from the users of 1) the type of bitcoin they are about to search 2) the info they are trying to find out and 3)the cases of them executing the search

 1. The info regarding the type of bitcoin the user wants to search for is input.